JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-collections.md

 ## Sorting elements

 The order of elements is an important aspect of certain collection types.
-Kotlin’s standard library provides a number of functions for sorting in various ways: natural, custom, reverse, and random order.
+Kotlin's standard library provides a number of functions for sorting in various ways: natural, custom, reverse, and random order.

-For instance, let’s sort the messages in the list by the last letter.
+For instance, let's sort the messages in the list by the last letter.
 This is possible by using `sortedBy()` function that uses a selector to extract the required value from the collection objects.
 The comparison of the elements in the list will then be made based on the extracted values: